Matthew 25 Network released the following statement today in response

 to Governor Palin’s acceptance speech at the RNC Convention.
 In the

-coming days we will be seeking thousands of signatures onto this statement from Christians leaders and individuals around the country.
+onto this statement from Christians leaders and individuals around the country.

-UPDATE: You can sign the statement here.
+UPDATE: You can sign the statement here

 So far more than 1,400 have signed, included distinguished religious leaders like Brian McLaren, Douglas W. Kmiec, Rev. Dr. Susan B. Thistlethwaite,